therealchjones/mffer/docs/mff.md

 #### Example: data for a Unity game

-In your glamorous job as a NetMarble Marvel Future Fight creative developer, you've had the honor of designing a new uniform (with a whole new set of skills!) for Captain Marvel herself.
+In your glamorous job as a Netmarble Marvel Future Fight creative developer, you've had the honor of designing a new uniform (with a whole new set of skills!) for Captain Marvel herself.
 There's already a huge database of information on the other characters and uniforms in the game, and it's time to